|

 Capacity/Load Test: The beast has a 457cc 4-stroke, OHV air-cooled engine; you can easily draw 12, 000 starting and 9, 500 running watts on gasoline; however with propane, you can draw 10, 800 starting and 8,550 running watts.
 My brother is using almost every essential of his house including a 2-ton central air conditioning.

-Additionally, it provides decently cleaned power compared to Duromax and other competitors, since it produces less than or equal to 8% THD levels you can fearlessly operate modern appliances.
+Additionally, it provides decently cleaned power compare to Duromax and other competitors, since it produces less than or equal to 8% THD levels you can fearlessly operate modern appliances.

 Table of appliances we have tested with Pulsar G12KBN: